Abijah Hunt: Death

 Hunt died June 9 or June 11, 1811, at the age of 49, two or three days after he was shot during a duel with Democratic Republican opponent George Poindexter.
 The latter went on to have a successful political career, serving as Governor of Mississippi.
 The inventory of Abijah's estate listed his 60 slaves by name, which were divided into two plantation groupings in Jefferson and Claiborne Counties.
+His trustees were Jeremiah Hunt and David Hunt.

 Hunt's nephew, David Hunt, inherited his land and his uncle's share of his businesses, but not his personal property (slaves, plantation equipment, livestock, household furnishings, etc.).
 He bought out his Uncle's other partners, and acquired probably all of his uncle's personal property as well.
-David gradually built this inheritance into his own much larger inventory of plantations centered on his home at Woodlawn Plantation (Jefferson County, Mississippi), which adjoined Abijah's Huntley Plantation - inherited by David.
+David gradually built this inheritance into his own much larger inventory of plantations centered on his home at Woodlawn Plantation, which adjoined Abijah's Huntley Plantation—inherited by David.
 David and his children eventually owned many plantations.